Adrián Beltré: 2016

-On April 15, 2016, Beltré and the Rangers agreed to a two-year, $36 million contract extension that would cover the 2017 and 2018 seasons.
-Valued at $18 million each for both seasons, the extension prevented Beltré from becoming a free agent at the end of the season.
+On April 15, Beltré and the Rangers agreed to a two-year, $36 million contract extension that would last through the 2018 seasons.
+The extension prevented Beltré from becoming a free agent at the end of the season.

 Displaying a drop to one knee, Beltré hit a home run on a curve ball from Jesse Hahn of Oakland on May 17.
-In a May 29 game against the Pittsburgh Pirates, Beltré hit a two-run home run off Juan Nicasio to give him 1,501 career RBI, making him the 54th player to reach the milestone, and the fourth third baseman.
-On July 2, 2016, Beltré became the 28th player all time to amass 10,000 career at-bats.
-On July 23, 2016, he became the 36th player all time to record 11,000 career plate appearances.
-Two days later, he hit the walk-off home run, the ninth of his career, against the Athletics in the bottom of the ninth inning for a 7−6 win.
+In a May 29 game against the Pittsburgh Pirates, Beltré hit a two-run home run off Juan Nicasio to give him 1,501 career RBI, making him the 54th player to reach the milestone and the fourth third baseman.
+On July 2, Beltré became the 28th player all time to amass 10,000 career at-bats.
+On July 23, he became the 36th player all time to record 11,000 career plate appearances.
+Two days later, he hit a walk-off home run, the ninth of his career, against the Athletics in the bottom of the ninth inning for a 7−6 win.

-On August 24, 2016, Beltré, in a game against the Cincinnati Reds, hit a go-ahead two-out double for his 2,900th career hit and led the Rangers to a 6-5 win.
-With this hit, Beltré became the 39th player in Major League history to reach the milestone.
+On August 24, Beltré, in a game against the Cincinnati Reds, hit a go-ahead two-out double for his 2,900th career hit and led the Rangers to a 6–5 win.
+With this hit, Beltré became the 39th player in major league history to reach the milestone.

-Beltré would once again show his signature home run knee drop after hitting a solo shot in the second inning in a game against the Houston Astros on September 13, 2016.
+Beltré would once again show his signature home run knee drop after hitting a solo shot in the second inning in a game against the Houston Astros on September 13.
 His 30th of the season, it was the first time he reached the mark since 2013 and fifth in his career.
-Ten days later, his two-run home run in the eighth inning against the Athletics aided the Rangers in clinching the American League West division crown for the second year in a row and the seventh in franchise history.
-He also reached 100 RBI for the first time since 2012, and the fifth time in his career.
-He was selected as the American League Gold Glove winner at third base, the fifth of his career.
+Ten days later, his two-run home run in the eighth inning against the Athletics aided the Rangers in clinching the AL West division crown for the second year in a row and the seventh in franchise history.
+He also reached 100 RBI for the first time since 2012 and fifth time in his career.
+He won the Gold Glove at third base, the fifth of his career.